Orasund/pixelengine/README.md

     * If you want keyboard support use `Graphics.program`.
 It will also take care of the new way scaling works.

 ## Upcoming Features
+  * Console - It would be great if any game written with this Engine would have a common way how the interface looks like.
+I might want to provide different styles.
+I am Mainly thinking of a [PICO-8-like](https://www.lexaloffle.com/pico-8.php) style, but i would like to provide a few more.
   * MultipleTiles - Similar to `MultipleImages` but for Tiles.
+  * Modular Transitions - For now I do not expect this will ever be done, just because its a very complex problem.
   * Particles - Maybe using [BrianHicks/elm-particle](https://package.elm-lang.org/packages/BrianHicks/elm-particle/latest)?